 Where Can I Use EBT Cash Benefits?

-What Can I Buy with My TANF EBT Benefits?
+What Can I Buy with My EBT Cash Benefits?

-If you get benefits via TANF, your EBT card can be used to buy various items or services — however, the program’s rules vary from state to state.
-Recipients with a TANF EBT card may be able to use the benefit funds may for such things as food, housing costs, home energy, child care, and job training.
+Generally, if you are receiving benefits via TANF, you may be able to use the benefit funds may for such things as food, housing costs, home energy, child care, and job training.

-Similar to SNAP restrictions, you cannot use your TANF EBT benefits to buy beer, wine, liquor, cigarettes, tobacco, vitamins, medicines, supplements, live animals, hot foods, pet food, cleaning supplies, and cosmetics.
+Similar to SNAP restrictions, you cannot use your TANF EBT benefits to buy beer, wine, liquor, cigarettes, or tobacco.

 I Lost My EBT Benefits Card